-Last Update on January 21, 2022
+Last Update on February 2024

-Table of Contents Table of Contents Skip To Section: Hold CTRL+ Click (Below) To Follow Linkin Blue 1 Introduction to The Investigator Manual 3 2 What Is Human Subjects' Research?
+Table of Contents Skip To Section: Hold CTRL + Click (Below) To Follow Link in Blue 2 What Is Human Subjects' Research?
 3 3 What Is an Institutional Review Board (IRB)?
-3 4 What Is the Human Subjects Protection Program (HSPP)?
+3 4 What Is the Human Research Protection Program (HRPP)?
 4 5 What Training Do Investigators And Study Staff Need To Conduct Human Research?
 4 6 When Am I "Engaged" In Research?
 4 7 Who Is Qualified To Conduct Human Research And What Responsibilities Do They Have?
 4 8 What Financial Interests Must Investigators And Study Staff Disclose?
 5 9 How Do I Submit An Application For IRB Review Of My Research?
 6 10 How Do I Request to Rely on An External IRB?
-6 11 How Do I Request That This IRB Serve as The IRB Of Record (SIRB) For My Collaborative Or Multi-Site Research Study?
-6 12 How do I submit a request to use a Humanitarian Use Device (HUD) for clinical use?
+6 11 How Do I Request That This IRB Serve as The IRB Of Record (SIRB) For My Collaborative Or Multi-Site 6 Research Study?
+12 How do I submit a request to use a Humanitarian Use Device (HUD) for clinical use?
 6 13 How Do I Write an Investigator (Research) Protocol?
 6 14 How Do I Compose A Consent Document?
 7 15 What Are the Different Regulatory Classifications That Research May Fall Under?
 8 16 How Does the IRB Decide Whether to Approve Research?
 9 17 What Are the Decisions the IRB Can Make When Reviewing Proposed Human Research?
 10 18 What Will Happen After IRB Review?
 11 19 What Are My Obligations as an Investigator?
 11 20 What Are My Responsibilities to Communicate with the IRB After Approval?
 14 21 What Are My Obligations as The Overall Study PI for a Single IRB (sIRB) study?
 15 22 What are my obligations as investigator when relying on an external IRB?
 15 23 How do I document consent?
 16 24 How do I submit a modification?
 16 25 How do I submit a Continuing Review or Status Report?
 16 26 How do I close out a study?
 17 27 How Long Do I Keep Research Records?
 17 28 What Are IRB Review Fees?
 18 29 What Other Things Are There To Consider?
-18 A. Emergency Use Of An Unapproved Drug, Biologic Or Device 18 B. Other Required Reviews And Approvals 18 C. International Research 19 D. Clinical Trial Registration 19 30 Will HSPP Conduct a QA Audit of My Research?
+18 A. Emergency Use Of An Unapproved Drug, Biologic Or Device 18 B. Other Required Reviews And Approvals 18 C. International Research 19 D. Clinical Trial Registration 19 30 Will HRPP Conduct a QA Audit of My Research?
 20 31 How Do I Get Additional Information And Answers To Questions?
-20 32 How Can I report a concern about the IRB or HSPP?
-20 33 For Further Information, Toolkit Documents And Guidance 20 34 Appendices 20 are available on the HSPP website $\frac{https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-irbs$.
+20 32 How Can I report a concern about the IRB or HRPP?
+20 33 For Further Information, Toolkit Documents And Guidance 20 34 Appendices 20